 The Design of Evolution briefly reviews the Catholic position during the 20th century before discussing Cardinal Christophe Schoenborn’s apparent endorsement of ‘Intelligent Design’ in 2005.
-However Cardinal Schonborn later wrote, ‘Since I have no ability to defend, or interest in defending, Intelligent Design theory, I will step back…’ (First Things April 2006).
+However Cardinal Schonborn later wrote, ‘Since I have no ability to defend, or interest in defending, Intelligent Design Theory, I will step back…’ (First Things April 2006).

 Is there anything about theories of evolution that the Church does oppose?

-What the Church does oppose is not the scientific explanation of the evolution of life in itself but interpretations of evolution which deny the existence of God or deny God as the ultimate cause and end of everything that exists.
+What the Church does oppose is not the scientific explanation of the evolution of life in itself but interpretations of evolution that deny the existence of God or deny God as the ultimate cause and end of everything that exists.
 In 2004, a document prepared by the International Theological Commission (headed by the then Cardinal Ratzinger) entitled Communion and Stewardship: Human Persons Created in the Image of God contained an analysis of evolution and its relation to Catholic teaching.
 It asserted in #64, that materialist, reductionist and spiritualist forms of evolutionary theory (e.g. some of the positions taken by Richard Dawkins) couldn’t be reconciled with Christianity.
-These theories are philisophies not science and as such can certainly be challenged.
+These theories are philosophies, not science and as such can certainly be challenged.

 Archbishop Rowan Williams discusses Human Origins with Richard Dawkins and challenges aspects of his thought in a debate at Oxford University recently.
 It is long (90 minutes), and sometimes a bit obscure but well worth a look.
-The civility of the debators is a pleasant contrast to many other discussions on this topic.
+The civility of the debaters is a pleasant contrast to many other discussions on this topic.

 ‘How’ Questions, ‘Why’ Questions and Your Questions